ibishek/login-page/README.md

 * In order to include minified version of tailwindcss
   - change `./build/app.css` to `./build/app.min.css` inside `main.js`
   - `$ npm run build`
-* Run `$ npm run serve` to see your deloyment ready page
+* Run `$ npm run serve` to locally preview production build
-* Files inside the `dist` directory are deployment-ready files.
+* Files inside the `dist` directory are ready for deployment

 ## Bug
 If you encounter any bugs please, raise an issue as soon as possible.